y42-demo-path/extended-demo-template/README.md

-# Y42 Demo Template
+# Y42 Extended Demo Template

-This repository contains the template space for the Space Fuel Shop demo.
+This repository contains the extended template space for the Space Fuel Shop demo.
 You can clone the repository to set up a new demo space.

 ## Secrets